Updated by Bobby

 This neck is designed for speed and comfortable playing.

-Whether or not you’re playing guitar solos all the time, the metal guitarist in you will benefit from the added flexibility of a thin neck.
-Trey Xavier of Gear God’s tells us the neck is still a little thicker than what you might be used to if you’re familiar with Ibanez Wizard necks.
-Note that the last fret’s thickness is a little higher than the Herman Li model at 68mm.
+Whether or not you’re playing guitar solos all the time, the metal guitarist in you will benefit from the added flexibility of the Nitro Baritone neck.
+The neck is still a little thicker than what you might be used to if you’re familiar with Ibanez Wizard necks.

 But it’s not a major difference and should still be considered a thin and playable neck design.

-Ibanez treats us to the EMG brand, this time with two active Alnico pickups, the EMG 60 and the neck and the EMG 81 at the bridge.
+Ibanez treats us to EMG brand pickups, this time with two active Alnico magnets, the EMG 60 at the neck and the EMG 81 at the bridge.

 The three-way pickup selector offers the expected tonal difference between the two pickups, as depicted in the following diagram diagram: